MicrosoftDocs/power-automate-docs/articles/ui-flows/create-web.md

 ---
 # Create and test your Web UI flows

-Follow these steps to create a simple Web UI flow:
+Follow these steps to create a simple Web UI flow.

 ## Create a Web UI flow